-A labelling mechanism shall be developed in CBS/ Loan Life Cycle Management System/ Management Information System for existing projects/accounts earmarked under Green, Social or Sustainable portfolio, which can be extracted through product code.
+A labelling mechanism (flag) has been developed in CBS/Interactive dashboard for existing projects/accounts earmarked under Green, Social or Sustainable portfolio, which can be extracted through product code.

-The label shall enable extraction of the details of Green, Social or Sustainable portfolio including loan account number, borrower name, use of proceeds, sanctioned amount, amount of loan drawn and outstanding, loan maturity and other necessary information so that the aggregate of issuance proceeds and use or allocation of proceeds can be recorded on a real time basis.
+The label shall enable extraction of the details of Green, Social or Sustainable portfolio including loan account number, borrower name, use of proceeds, sanctioned amount, amount of loan drawn and outstanding, loan maturity and other necessary information so that the aggregate of issuance proceeds and use, or allocation of proceeds can be recorded on a real time basis.